 Notice of Request for Additional Comments

-The Copyright Office seeks further comments on potential legislative solutions for orphan works and mass digitization under U.S. copyright law that address topics listed in the Office's February 10, 2014 Notice of Inquiry or respond to any issues raised during the March 10-11, 2014 public meetings.
+The U.S. Copyright Office has extended the deadline for public comments that address topics listed in the Office’s February 10, 2014, Notice of Inquiry and that respond to any issues raised during the public roundtables held in Washington, D.C., on March 10–11, 2014.
 All written comments should be submitted electronically using the comment submission form on the top left-hand side of this page.
-Comments are due by April 14, 2014.
+Comments are now due by 5:00 p.m.
+EDT on May 21, 2014.
+For more information, please see 77 FR 18932.

 The Copyright Office is reviewing the problem of orphan works under U.S. copyright law in continuation of its previous work on the subject and to advise Congress on possible next steps for the United States.
 The Office has long shared the concern with many in the copyright community that the uncertainty surrounding the ownership status of orphan works does not serve the objectives of the copyright system.
 For good faith users, orphan works are a frustration, a liability risk, and a major cause of gridlock in the digital marketplace.
 The issue is not contained to the United States.
 Indeed, a number of foreign governments have recently adopted or proposed solutions.